acdh-oeaw/apis-rdf-devops/README.md

 FLUSH PRIVILEGES;
 ```

-## Setup
+## Setup of project

 ### Clone main repository and submodules

-This Django project expects other apps it depends on or integrates to be present in the form of Git submodules.
-These are defined in the `.gitmodules` file in the root of the repository, which facilitates installation of both this superproject and its submodules simultaneously.
+This Django project expects other apps to be present in the form of Git submodules.
+These are defined in the `.gitmodules` file in the root of this repository.
+This file facilitates simultaneous installation of both this superproject and its submodules.

 To get Git to link the superproject and its submodules together correctly, it is advisable not to deviate from the installation steps outlined below.
-Even if you previously separately cloned any of the repositories which function as submodules, it is best not to try to manually link them with this repository.
+Even if you previously cloned any of the submodule repositories separately, it is best not to try to link them manually.

 To clone the superproject along with its default submodules, run: